-The research you do to understand your customer shouldn’t live in a single person’s head, or be distributed across several lengthy docs.
+The research you do to understand your customer shouldn’t live in a single person’s head or be spread across several lengthy docs.
 A buyer persona profile consolidates all the need-to-know information about your target customer into a page or two.
-You want it to be useful to everyone in your business—from marketing to support—who has to know how to sell to your customer.
+You want it to be useful to everyone in your business—from marketing to support—who has to interact with your customers.

 Note: Your customer personas will evolve over time